Create configuration baselines in Configuration Manager

 In the Assets and Compliance workspace, expand Compliance Settings, then select the Compliance Polices node.

 Click Create Compliance Policy in the ribbon to bring up the Create Compliance Policy Wizard.
-For more information, see Create and deploy a device compliance policy.

 On the General page, select Compliance rules for devices managed with the Configuration Manager client.

 - Devices must be managed with the Configuration Manager client to include custom configuration baselines as part of compliance policy assessment.

 Select your platforms on the Supported Platforms pages.

 On the Rules page, select New, then select the Include configured baselines in compliance policy assessment condition.